 The goal of SalesForce Sales Cloud is to improve communication between you and your customers.
 This is achieved by tracking all customer communication in a dashboard.
 Through this you are given the ability to analyze whether strategies are working or not, this allows you to adapt in the future to improve your customer relations.

 - $25/month per user for basic sales and marketing for up-to 5 users.

 - $65/month per user for complete CRM for any size team.

 - $125/month per user for deeply customizable CRM for your business (billed annually.)

 - $250/month per user for unlimited CRM power and support (billed annually.)

 Infusionsoft is a CRM tool built for business owners with between 1 and 25 employees.
 Similar to SalesForce Cloud the application, Infusionsoft allows you to track all customer information and conversations to help improve your sales technique in the future.
 One way in which Infusionsoft differs is that it provides you with the resources to create an online storefront.

 - Ranging up to $599/month for Team package for larger businesses.

 Alternatives to Calendar: Scheduling Applications

-Much like the Mac Address Book the Calendar is built for simple day-to-day tasks.
-In turn, this will not suffice for major company-wide scheduling, making an advanced scheduler a strong option.
+Much like the Mac Address Book, the Calendar is built for simple day-to-day tasks but this will not suffice for major company-wide scheduling, making an advanced scheduler a strong option.
 Below I have highlighted three great choices!